 Solution 8.
 Fix your StorAHCI.sys driver

-Run Device Manager by typing in search box.
+- Run Device Manager by typing in the search box.

-Head to Details tab and from the dropdown menu, choose Device instance path and copy the vaule indicated.
+- Head to Details tab and from the dropdown menu, choose Device instance path and copy the value indicated.

-Find HKEY_LOCAL_MACHINE\System\CurrentControlSet\Enum\PCI and find the copied value on the left side pane, and expand correctly.
+- Find HKEY_LOCAL_MACHINE\System\CurrentControlSet\Enum\PCI and find the copied value on the left side panel, and expand correctly.

 Solution 9.
 Is Flash Causing the 100% Disk Usage Bug